kadena-io/chainweb-node-docker/README.md

     *    option for enabled the header stream
     *    explain how to overwrite the configuration file

+Options for `/chainweb/initialize-db.sh`

+*   `DBURL`: The URL from where the database snapshot is downloaded

 Here is an example for how to use these settings:

 ```sh